 Social media is becoming increasingly popular as a customer support tool.
 There are billions of active social media users, so there’s a good chance it’ll attract a good portion of your audience.
 That said, some customers prefer to speak to someone on the phone, especially for technical issues.

 It’s not unusual for a business to cancel their subscription because they don’t understand it or can’t see the value in a SaaS platform.
 Not only should your customer know how to use your platform, but they should be harnessing all its features and leveraging all their knowledge to improve their own operation.

 Appointing a Customer Success Manager can help provide additional support to your clients.
 This person or team of employees should reach out to the clients who are not using your product to its full potential.
 In addition to educating and guiding your customers, a Customer Success Manager can help identify cross-selling and up-selling opportunities.

 Even though it’s not simple, creating a sustainable business model that constantly delights your customers is achievable.
 Check out these five excellent examples of SaaS customer support:

 Zendesk is a feature-packed SaaS customer service platform with a support team that has mastered their trade.
 The company has gained a reputation for delivering quality technical support with fast turnarounds through a series of channels that include phone and email.

 Pairing innovative features like their own API with top support around the clock is one of the main reasons this customer engagement platform has become a crowd favourite.
-Plus, the company also provides a comprehensive digital help centre that has its own internal knowledge base and introductory guides.
+Plus, the company also provides a comprehensive digital help centre that has its own knowledge base and introductory guides.

 Chargify is a platform designed to help subscription companies by automating part of their operations.
 In that same spirit, Chargify has also promised and delivered outstanding customer support in order to reduce their client’s workload wherever possible.